anavi-n/yourecobestie/README.md

-# Sustainable everything
+# SustainablEverything

+I'm a (barely) 20-something low-waste / sustaianable / eco-friendly / minaimalist and I wanted to share resources to help those who might be interested in similar topics.
-Your guide to everything that is good for the earth and good for you!
+This is a guide to everything that is good for the earth and good for you!

-Hi y'all  - I'm super happy to see that we're all actively being better about things we already have and finding a new home or use for them.
-As always, the most sustainable thing you can do is use things you already have.
+As always, the most sustainable thing you can do is use things you already have, finding a home for things you already have or using them until end of their life.

-I'd also like to emphasize the sustainability angle on buying as well, for items we're bringing into our homes.
+I'd also like to emphasize the sustainability angle on buying, for items we're bringing into our homes.
 I've noticed that this takes work and sometimes makes it the 'not-so-convenient' option.
-Here's what I have so far, pease add to it from your own experiences as well!

-Credit to lots of different YouTube channels I watch and instagram accounts I follow.
+Credit to lots of different resources across the internet (let's be real mostly, Instagram accounts).

+*Things to note:*

+*1. FInd local options - stores within your neighborhood.
+If that is not an option, online works, too.*
+*2. I don't recommend Amazon unless you have limited options for where you live.
+Try to club and buy multiple items at once if you do so.*
+*3. I don't endorse or make a profit from sharing any of these links* *4.
+Credit to lots of different resources across the internet (let's be real mostly, Instagram/YouTube accounts), I've linked some at the end.
+Especially, Claggie's Sustainability Masterlist, apart from the amount of time I've spent doing my own research*

 ## One-stop shops
 | Brand/Shop	| Why?	| Notes |